Helping students achieve their educational goal

 Which courses do I need to take to transfer to a 4-year college or university?
 How many units are required to transfer?

 In general, 60 units are required for transfer with junior status.
 Most CSUs and UCs require that you transfer as a junior, but some private schools may accept you with fewer units.
 These units must be transferable.
 To find out if a University of California or a California State University accepts a course, take a look at the course description in your class schedule.
 If you are curious about which general education courses fulfill requirements for CSUs and UCs, download the IGETC (for CSU or UC transfers) or the CSU transfer guidelines (CSU only) from our website (search "general education.").
 Any student considering transfer should meet with a counselor as soon as possible to develop an education plan.
-Call 925-439-2181, ext.
-3334 to make an appointment.
+Make an appointment online.